 Next, local farmers tend to practice sustainable agriculture techniques.
 Not only is eating local food better for the environment, but the food is also incredibly nutrient-dense.
 Locally-grown produce is typically picked when it’s ripe.
 This is also when the food has its optimal nutrition content.
 On the other hand, the produce that is sold at the supermarket is often picked before it’s ripe so that it ripens once it reaches the store shelves.

 As promised, see below 4 healthy apple recipes to make this Fall.
-And if you’re ready for more Fall recipes, be sure to also checkout my No Bake Pumpkin Cheesecakes and Tigernut Flour Pumpkin Bread.
+And if you’re looking for more Fall recipes, be sure to also take a look at my No Bake Pumpkin Cheesecakes and Tigernut Flour Pumpkin Bread.

 These Apple Cinnamon Scones make the perfect, nutritious Fall breakfast.
 This recipe is gluten-free, vegan, and contains no added sugar.

 My Roasted Fall Vegetables with Cinnamon Apples is one of my favorite dishes to make during the Fall.
 This veggie hash features Fall produce and is the perfect combination of savory and sweet.
 It’s a great dish to bring to a Friendsgiving this year.

 This Apple Crumble is the easiest apple recipe.
 This healthier dessert is gluten free, vegan, and refined sugar free.